seleniumbase/SeleniumBase/README.md

 Congratulations!
 If you've made it this far, it means you have a pretty good idea about how to move forward!
-Feel free to check out other exciting open source projects on GitHub:
+Feel free to check out these other exciting open source projects on GitHub by some smart people I know:
 [https://github.com/hubspot](https://github.com/hubspot)

 Happy Automating!